What Does it Take to Be a Metal and Plastic Model Maker?

 - CNC Software Mastercam

-How to Become a Metal & Plastic Model Maker
+How do I Become a Metal & Plastic Model Maker?

 What work experience do I need to become a Metal & Plastic Model Maker?